ucladevx/BruinMeet/README.md

 # BruinMeet
-A unified, interactive platform for UCLA students to search and create meetups
+A unified, interactive platform for UCLA students to search and create social groups